Why the Checkout Page is Key to Boosting Your Ecommerce Checkout Flow

 2. Offer Exclusive Discounts and Loyalty Points

-After simplifying your buyer’s first purchase, offer them loyalty points and checkouts to keep them coming back for more.
-Who knows, if they have a good experience the first time with a guest checkout, they might even flock back for more purchases!
+After simplifying your buyer’s first purchase, offer them loyalty points and targeted messaging to keep them coming back for more.
+Who knows?
+A smooth and hassle-free first-time experience with a guest checkout may encourage them to flock back for more purchases.

-Ensure that your app allows for the user’s data to be auto-saved so that instead of them having to type in every time, it is auto-filled and they are able to make their purchase instantly.
+Ensure that your app allows the user’s data to be auto-saved so that customer data is auto-filled instead of having to type in every time and they can make their purchase instantly.

-Many times, people end up abandoning checkout because they are just not sure of how much time will take.
-Often, they end up closing the app in frustration upon being met by yet another page of checkout.
+Many times, people end up abandoning checkout because they are just not sure of how much time it will take.
+Often, they end up closing the app in frustration upon being met by yet another checkout page.
 One simple way of countering that is by letting the users know about the progress they are making during checkout via a progress bar at the bottom.

 5. Make the Checkout Page Less Cluttered

-Having a visual hierarchy about your checkout page really helps.
+Having a visual hierarchy of your checkout page helps.
 This means that the page is organized to highlight the most important parts of the checkout process like adding shipping and billing information.

 6. Flatten Shipping and Billing Information into One (If Applicable)